 Paths to permanency

-Where it is in the child’s best interests, open adoption is a permanency option for Aboriginal children in out-of-home care (OOHC).
+Where it is preferable to any other order, including parental responsibility to the Minister, open adoption is a permanency option for Aboriginal children in out-of-home care (OOHC).

 Aboriginal children have access to the same permanency options as any other child in OOHC, including adoption.
 However, adoption has lower priority under the permanent placement principles outlined in Section 10A of the Children and Young Persons (Care and Protection) Act 1998.
 Aboriginal children and families have the right to participate in decisions about adoption.

 Becoming an adoptive parent

 Any person who is an authorised carer may seek to adopt a child from OOHC.
 Many carers gain dual authorisation, which means that they are considered suitable to provide foster care and to adopt.

 Depending on their financial circumstances, adoptive parents may be eligible to receive an OOHC adoption allowance after an order of adoption is made.

 To find out more, contact the Open Adoption Hotline on 1800 003 227.